-In this lesson, we will look at some examples of problems involving vectors in geometrical shapes.
+In these lessons, we will look at some examples of problems involving vectors in geometrical shapes.

 In the following diagram, = u and = 2v and M is the midpoint of *RQ *and N is the midpoint of RM.